nickesparza/ga-project-3-client/README.md

 ## General Approach
 Patient data is seeded in the mongoDB server according to the patient model.
 After that, the data can be manipulated by authenticated users inside the client.

+We are using React with functional components for the frontend client application, and Express with Mongoose to connect to the MongoDB server on the backend.

 ## Installation Instructions
-You need to install dependencies with `npm install`
+You need to install dependencies with `npm install`.
+After that, `npm start` will launch both the mongoDB server and the react client.

 ## User Stories
 - As an unauthenticated user, I want to be able to sign up.